Home > Blog

 openSet.add(neighbor)

-Easy to use, and when put to work it makes a nice path:
+Easy to use.
+Makes a nice path:

-But if we can produce diverse, plausible candidates, we can evaluate as many as we like.
+If we can produce diverse, plausible candidates, we can evaluate as many as we like.

 Changing Stuff

-.
+The first line reads, here := node from openSet with lowest fScore.
 That smells like a distribution we can sample from.
 Generally, it's the accumulated cost from the origin to our jumping-off point, plus the heuristic, and lower is better.

 scores := open set relevant scores